shankar4/Functional-Model/SystemC Installation Notes.md

 There are two good references to help make sure you install correctly.
 But if you follow my instructions below, you do not need to read through them.
 More details in my "Backup-SystemC Installation Notes".
 The first reference is in the installed eclipse installation directory.
 My reference is here: file:///home/shankar/eclipse/cpp-photon/eclipse/readme/readme_eclipse.html.
 The other is an online link on [IRC FAQ](http://wiki.eclipse.org/IRC_FAQ#I_just_installed_Eclipse_on_Linux.2C_but_it_does_not_start._What_is_the_problem.3F).

-I found that openJDK (also called GCJ) available, and almost the default in Ubuntu Linux, does not work with Eclipse.
-I had to find the JVM with JRE or JDK that was not connected with OpenJDK.
-I found two entries in the same JVM file.
-One of them was this: /usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java.
-I updated the eclipse.ini file located here in the Eclipse installation folder extracted earlier ('eclipse-inst-linux64'): /home/shankar/Desktop/Install Notes/eclipse-inst-linux64/eclipse-installer/eclipse-inst.ini.
-This required me to add these two lines, above the -vmargs line on two separate lines (see below):

-    -vm
+In summary, do not use openJDK (or GCJ) for your JVM in the steps below.
+You will find another JVM, perhaps from IBM or Oracle.
+Use that.
+I used this: /usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java.

+Update the eclipse.ini file located in the Eclipse installation folder extracted earlier ('eclipse-inst-linux64'): /home/shankar/Desktop/Install Notes/eclipse-inst-linux64/eclipse-installer/eclipse-inst.ini.

+Open the file in a text editor (gedit is fine) and add these two lines and save, above the -vmargs line on two separate lines:

+>-vm \
-    /usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java
+/usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java \
+-vmargs

+The new .ini file looks like this:

+>-startup \
+plugins/org.eclipse.equinox.launcher_1.4.0.v20161219-1356.jar \
+--launcher.library \
+plugins/org.eclipse.equinox.launcher.gtk.linux.x86_64_1.1.551.v20171108-1834 \
+--launcher.appendVmargs \
+--launcher.XXMaxPermSize \
+256M \
+-name \
+Eclipse Installer \
+-data \
+@noDefault \
+--launcher.GTK_version \
+2 \
+**-vm \
+/usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java** \
 -vmargs \

-The new .ini file looked like this:

-    -startup
-    plugins/org.eclipse.equinox.launcher_1.4.0.v20161219-1356.jar
-    --launcher.library
-    plugins/org.eclipse.equinox.launcher.gtk.linux.x86_64_1.1.551.v20171108-1834
-    --launcher.appendVmargs
-    --launcher.XXMaxPermSize
-    256M
-    -name
-    Eclipse Installer
-    -data
-    @noDefault
-    --launcher.GTK_version
-    2
-    -vm
-    /usr/lib/jvm/ibm-java80-jre-x86_64/jre/bin/java
-    -vmargs
-    -Xms256M
+-Xms256M \
 -Xmx1024M

-    After saving it, I double clicked on the 'eclipse-inst' at the same level as the eclipse.ini file. this automatically installed the ecllpse folder to /usr/shankar/eclipse.
+After saving it, double click on 'eclipse-inst', found at the same level as the eclipse.ini file.
+This automatically installs the ecllpse folder to /usr/shankar/eclipse.
 The .exe file will be here: /home/shankar/eclipse/cpp-photon/eclipse/eclipse.exe.
-I double clicked on it and launched Eclipse and it launched just fine.
-I directed to my workspace at 'SystemCspace' and tried out my 3 examples.
-I had to update the links to systemC 2.3.2 libraries now installed under /usr/local (see notes elsewhere), rebuild and run.
-All of them ran fine.

-For eaay accessibility, I right clicked on this .exe file and copy/pasted it to desktop.
-Unforuntely, it is a generic diamond symbol and it would be nice to associate with the actual eclipse icon.
-There was a solution for that here.
-Here are the steps, as relevant to my system:
+Double click on it to launch Eclipse and it should launch just fine.
+Set up your workspace (Mine is labeled 'SystemCspace').
+It is time to enter SystemC code and run programs!

+You can avoid accessing this deeply embedded .exe file by  adding an Eclipse icon to the desktop:
+>cd  /home/shankar/.local/share/applications/ \
+gedit eclipse.desktop
-cd to /home/shankar/.local/share/applications/ and open gedit with filename of eclipse.desktop, and enter (copy and paste with appropriate change for username in place of shankar):
+--and enter and save (copy and paste with appropriate change for username in place of shankar):

     [Desktop Entry]
     Version=1.0